 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots, they are the bony walls which supported the tooth.
-These projections usually smooth out spontaneously.
+They are not roots; they are the bony walls which supported the tooth.
+These projections usually smooth out over time.
 If not, they can be removed by Drs.
 Maharaj and Pham.